 Constructing with spray foam can help make homes and commercial structures stronger, more resilient, and mitigate repair costs after climate and other natural disasters.

 Spray Foam Roofs: Strong and Durable

-Applying a spray polyurethane foam (SPF) roofing system can improve a buildings strength and an effective lifespan that can exceed up to 30 years.1
+Applying a spray foam roofing system can improve a building’s strength, with an effective lifespan that can exceed 30 years.1

-Because SPF conforms and adheres to the surface on which it is sprayed, a strong bond forms to protect the roof.
+Because spray foam conforms and adheres to the surface on which it is sprayed, a strong bond forms to protect the roof.
 The layer of spray foam is seamless and self-flashing, which can eliminate the ability of water to seep through weak spots, such as fasteners and seams.

 SPF Insulation: Strength and Resilience